-Before coming to Jackson as a reporter and weekend anchor in December 2013, C.J. worked at WTVA/WLOV in Tupelo, Mississippi, for nearly a decade in several roles, some of that while pursuing a broadcast journalism degree from Mississippi State.
+Before coming to the Capital City as a reporter and weekend anchor in December 2013, C.J. worked at WTVA/WLOV in Tupelo, Mississippi, for nearly a decade in several roles, some of that while pursuing a broadcast journalism degree from Mississippi State.

 After graduation, he got hired as a reporter there and then went on to anchor some of the station’s top-rated newscasts.

 C.J. was raised in Booneville, where he began his journalism career at Northeast Mississippi Community College.
 He worked in both print and television during his time in college.

 Over the years, C.J. has received more than a dozen Mississippi Associated Press awards ranging from photography to public affairs reporting and achievement.
-His audio production work was also recognized with a 2004 Emmy nomination for WLOV’s Friday night sports show.
+His audio production work was recognized with a 2004 Emmy nomination for WLOV’s Friday night sports show.
 In 2018, C.J.'s investigative piece, 3 On Your Side Investigates: Access Denied won Best Investigative Report in the Southeast Excellence in My Market Awards, which features television markets across five states compete.
 That same year, judges with the National Academy of Television Arts and Sciences recognized his investigative work on that story with an Emmy nomination.

 In addition, several of C.J.’s stories warranted national coverage: among them, the shooting investigation at Delta State University, the historic April 2011 tornado outbreak and a 2013 ricin investigation that implicated a Mississippi man in a plot to poison President Barack Obama.